No matter how it's called, this is what we do better

 Common applications: bathtubs and sinks

 This fixture material feels cold to the touch.
 The sound when knocking on it indicates a somewhat thin, hard, hollow metal.
-The name is from the structural black metallic material that is used to make the form of the fixture by putting a heated sheet of steel in a mold under heavy pressure.
-Then it is coated with a porcelain-like, oven-baked finish.
+This material’s name comes from the structural black metallic material that is used to create the form of the fixture.
+The fixture is made by putting a heated sheet of steel in a mold under heavy pressure.
+Then, it is coated with a porcelain-like, oven-baked finish.
 It is the same material seen in gas stoves.
-One particular characteristic of this material is that heavy impacts produce chipping of the finish that leaves black oval or round dents.
+One unique characteristic of this material is that heavy impacts produce chipping of the finish on rounded areas, leaving black dents.

 Cultured Marble Reglazing

-Cultured marble is a manmade, heavy, plastic, resinous material, that looks like natural stone but upon touching it you notice its temperature is not as cold or as warm as a natural stone would be under similar circumstances.
-It tends to stay slightly warmer than the air in the room.
-If you knock on it, the sound it gives out is duller than natural stone, it almost sounds like wood.
+Cultured marble is a synthetic, heavy, plastic, resinous material that looks like natural stone.
+But upon touching it, you notice its temperature is not as cold or as warm as a natural stone would be under similar circumstances.
+Cultured marble tends to stay slightly warmer than the air in the room.
+If you knock on it, the sound it gives is duller than natural stone, almost like wood.

 Acrylic Refinishing

 This plastic resin material is more difficult to identify since its surface feels and looks like most finishes applied to fiberglass fixtures.
-With acrylic, you can build thinner fixtures than with fiberglass BUT they are usually thicker!
-To identify it completely it is necessary to break, cut, or burn part of it.
-For our reglazing purposes, we treat it as if it were fiberglass.
+With acrylic, you can build thinner fixtures than with fiberglass, BUT they are usually thicker!
+To identify it with certainty, it is necessary to break, cut, or burn part of it.
+For our reglazing purposes, we treat acrylic finishes as if they are fiberglass.

 bathtub refinishing